waveform80/structa/docs/manual.rst

     If the number of distinct keys in a map, or columns in a tuple is less than this then they will be considered distinct fields instead of being lumped under a generic type like *str* (default: 20)

+.. option:: -M NUM, --merge-threshold NUM

+    The proportion of mapping fields which must match other mappings for them to be considered potential merge candidates (default: 50%)

 .. option:: -B NUM, --bad-threshold NUM